stoerr/chatGPTtools/docs/dictation/spec.md

 When inserting the new dictation into the text - make sure that a space (or other whitespace) separates the text before the new transcribed text fragment, and a space (or other whitespace) separates the transcribed text fragment from the rest of the text.
+Make sure that recording is only started if it isn't running already, and that the timeout is cancelled when the recording is stopped .

 The "Help" button should open the help dialog with a summary of the functionality of the app and a button to close it.